MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/Azure.Storage/New-AzureStorageContext.md

 ### -UseConnectedAccount
 Indicates that this cmdlet creates an Azure Storage context with OAuth Authentication.
-The cmdlet will use OAuth Authentication by default, when other anthentication not specified.
+The cmdlet will use OAuth Authentication by default, when other authentication is not specified.

 ```yaml
 Type: SwitchParameter